Language: EN

 What and how to use namespaces in C++

-Namespaces (name spaces) in C++ are a fundamental tool for code organization.
-They allow grouping under the same name functions, classes, variables, and other related programming elements.
+Namespaces (namespaces) in C++ are a fundamental tool for code organization.
+They allow us to group related functions, classes, variables, and other programming elements under the same name.

 Namespaces help us avoid name conflicts.
 Imagine you have two different libraries that define a class called Client.
 Without namespaces, this would result in a conflict and ambiguity.
 With namespaces, we can encapsulate each Client in its own namespace (thus avoiding any conflict).

 Namespaces are useful for maintaining a clear and organized structure in large projects.
-They allow the logic of an application to be organized and functionalities to be separated coherently.
+They allow for the organization of application logic and coherent separation of functionalities.

 Creating a namespace in C++